-MOAIS project-team is dedicated to the parallel programming.
-In particluar we focus on high-performance interactive computing where performance is a matter of resources.
+In particular we focus on high-performance interactive computing where performance is a matter of resources.
 Beyond the optimization of the application itself, the effective exploitation of both a large number of resources (computation, input and output units) and interaction with external components (user, expert or another application) is expected to enhance the performance.
-Generally, performance corresponds to a multi-criteria objective, for instance associating precision, fluidity and reactivity in interactive simulations.
+Generally, performance corresponds to a multi-objective, for instance associating precision, fluidity and reactivity in interactive simulations.

-Ideally, to achieve portability, the application should be independent to the platform and should support any configuration: adaptation to the platform is then managed by scheduling.
+Ideally, to achieve portability, the application should be independent of the platform and should support any configuration: adaptation to the platform is then managed by scheduling.
 Thus, fundamental researches undertaken in the MOAIS project are focused on this scheduling problem to manage the distribution of the application on the architecture.

 The originality of the MOAIS approach is to use the application's adaptability to control its scheduling: